 Glucovista, about the time it departed from attempts to measure glucose in retinal vessels, filed a U.S. patent application for the measurement of glucose using mid-infrared emission in 2008, and has filed additional applications since then, some describing other approaches for glucose measurement (such as US 2015/0196233 for NIR transmission).
-They now describe their CGM-305_as a wearable, continuous, noninvasive glucose monitor.
+They now describe their CGM-305 as a wearable, continuous, noninvasive glucose monitor.
 Efraim Landa, who maintains an eponymous website, is chairman and CEO of the company, spelling it "Gluco Vista."
+Under either spelling, as of this writing, the website (confirmed by links to it from Landa's site) was "being updated."